Rape of Belgium: Historical studies

 Recent studies conducted by Ulrich Keller have put the reasoning of Horne and Kramer into question.
 Keller claims that the reason for the brutal German behavior in the first few months of the invasion was due to the existence of a substantial Belgian partisan movement.
 He claims the organized resistance was led by the Garde Civique.
-As evidence he provides German medical records which show a substantial number of German soldiers wounded by shotguns which were neither in use by the Germans nor by French nor Belgian rearguard units as well as records by the Belgian government.
+As evidence he points to German medical records which show a substantial number of German soldiers wounded by shotguns which were neither in use by the Germans nor by French nor Belgian rearguard units, as well as testimony from German soldiers and regimental war diaries.

-Keller's claims have led to an argument among historians which led to a conference being held in 2017.
-The conference was jointly organized by Sönke Neitzel, Oliver Janz, and Peter Hoeres and focused on the German behaviour in Belgium during the opening stages of the First World War.
-During the conference the following historians were able to present their arguments: